 - Daley reception is required in the period of few months without one single day missed

 - After a short while, a patient might start feeling strong enough to be able to stay clean without taking the Naltrexone pills.
-He or she might leave home without their stock of medication.
-He or she might forget taking the medicine.
-At the end, he or she might change their mind and refuse to take the pills.
+They might leave home without their stock of medication.
+They might forget taking the medicine.
+At the end, they might change their mind and refuse to take the pills.
 Soon after that, relapse happens in the majority of cases.

-- A person is forced to make a decision (consciously or subconsciously) on daily bases whether or not to take medicine, whether or not to take heroin instead.
+- A person is forced to make a decision (consciously or subconsciously) on daily bases whether or not to take Nalorex, Revia or other Naltrexone medicine, whether or not to take heroin instead.
 This constant internal struggle of motives depends on the mood swings.
 What will happen tomorrow?

 - For guaranteed regular reception of Naltrexone a long and intense control by relatives is required.
 As a result - mistrust, insults of the patient, new conflicts, suspicions.
-In fact, everyone in the family got tired of struggling and quarrels during the long period of illness.
+In fact, everyone in the family gets tired of struggling and conflicts during the long period of drugs habit.